abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The converged parameters can then be reused in the subsequent GWPT calculation.

-For the sake of conciseness and performance reasons, these convergence studies are omitted here, and reasonably values are assumed in what follows.
+For the sake of conciseness and performance reasons, these convergence studies are omitted here, and reasonable values are assumed in what follows.

 !!! tip